Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Abstract

 \section{Abstract}

 We study the often overlooked phenomenon, first noted in \cite{breiman2001random}, that random forests appear to reduce bias compared to bagging.
-Motivated by an interesting paper by \cite{mentch2020randomization}, where the authors argue that random forests reduce effective degrees of freedom and only outperform bagging ensembles in low signal-to-noise ratio (SNR) settings, we explore how random forests can uncover patterns in the data missed by bagging.
-We empirically demonstrate that in the presence of such patterns, random forests reduce bias along with variance and increasingly outperform bagging ensembles when SNR is high.
-Our observations offer insights into the real-world success of random forests across a range of SNRs and enhance our understanding of the difference between random forests and bagging ensembles with respect to the randomization injected into each split.
+Motivated by an interesting paper by \cite{mentch2020randomization}, where the authors explain the success of random forests in low signal-to-noise ratio (SNR) settings through regularization, we explore how random forests can capture patterns in the data that bagging ensembles fail to capture.
+We empirically demonstrate that in the presence of such patterns, random forests reduce bias along with variance and can increasingly outperform bagging ensembles when SNR is high.
+Our observations offer insights into the real-world success of random forests across a range of SNRs and enhance our understanding of the difference between random forests and bagging ensembles.
 Our investigations also yield practical insights into the importance of tuning $mtry$ in random forests.